Nocrex/demo-analysis/README.md

 - `tick: u64`: The tick number at which the detection occurred.
 - `algorithm: String`: The name of the algorithm which produced the detection.
 - `player: u64`: The Steam ID of the player who triggered the detection.
-- `data: Value`: A JSON value containing any additional data that the algorithm wishes to store about the detection.
-This is used to store additional context relevant to the detection.
+- `data: Value`: A JSON value containing any relevant data for the detection, such as what viewangles triggered the detection.

 ### Arguments